developerBlogs/developerBlogs.github.io/_posts/2020-07-18-git-for-beginners-02.markdown

 ### 4. Add Your Changes Using `git add`

-Lets goto to our terminal  and type **git status** to check the current status of our project
+Lets goto to our terminal and use **git status** to check the current status of our project

 ``` ruby
 $ git status